ethereal-nfts/biffy.ai-contracts/README.md

 - 90% of Love sacrificed to compete for a Heart is burned permanently.
 - 10% sent to developer.
 - Sacrifice bonus of `sqrt(x)` from all previous sacrifices (additive).
-- 10k mininum Love sacrifice.
+- 10k minimum Love sacrifice.
 - Multiple sacrifices during the 7 day contest period are additive but do not roll over to the next week.
 #### Biffy's Badges
 - Limited series artworks attained through completing certain actions.